|

 Beginning student

-Suzie Liles graduated with an M.F.A. in fibers from the University of Oregon in 2006.
-She is currently
+Suzie Liles started weaving in 1982 and graduated in 2006 with an M.F.A. in fibers from the University of

-Weavers’ School for ten years, an instructor of beginning and advanced weaving courses for 18 years at
+at the Weavers’ School for twenty years, an instructor of beginning and advanced weaving courses at Kansas

 More praise for staff members . . .